Why 0.9999 . . . Equals 1.0000 Part 1

 Q.E.D.2

-I chose the name zog1 for the variable for 0.999 . . . in honor of Zog I, King of Albania from 1928 to 1939, when Italy conquered his country in World War II.
+I chose the name zog1 for the variable for 0.999 . . . in honor of Zog I, King of Albania from 1928 to 1939.
 Born Ahmet Muhtar Zogolli, he later changed his name to King Zog.
-He was a favorite of my college debating club, and, in fact, when we were close to electing a chairman who though a fine fellow lacked humility, we instead elected King Zog and elected him as Acting Chairman.
+He was a favorite of my college debating club, and once when we were close to electing as chairman a junior who was a tad lacking in humility, we instead elected King Zog and elected the junior as Acting Chairman.

-The key step of the proof is the premise that 0.
+The key step of the proof is the statement that 0.
 333 . . . = 1/3.
 Given that, ordinary arithmetic gives us 0.999 . . . = 1.
 When we work with infinity in math we have to be careful because it's not a genuine number--- it's shorthand for "and then keep going with whatever you're doing forever".
-We don't say that 4/0 equals infinity, we just leave 4/0 undefined, because if we say that 4/0 = infinity, and 5/0 = infinity too, we end up having to say that 4 = 5 if we follow the ordinary rules of arithmetic.
+We don't say that 4/0 equals infinity, we just leave 4/0 undefined, because if we say that 4/0 = infinity, and 5/0 = infinity too, we end up having to say that 4 = 5 by the ordinary rules of arithmetic.
 We can save arithmetic by saying that 0.999 . . . = 1.
-It's weird, but that's because we think of 0.999 . . . as a genuine number, but it really is not, since it's built using the idea of infinity.
+It's weird, but that's because we think of 0.999 . . . as a genuine number when it’s not.
+It’s built using the idea of infinity.
 We either have to say that 0.999 . . . is undefined, like 4/0, or let it equal 1, as is done in Theorem 1.
-What Theorem 1 is doing is assuming implicitly-- that is, assuming without coming out and saying it is making that assumption-- that we want to define and can define 0.999... in such a way that arithmetic works on it.
+What Theorem 1 does is to assume that we want to define and can define 0.999. . . in such a way that arithmetic works on it.

 Mathematicians and math teachers have thought a lot about .999 . . . , as you can see from the Wikipedia article.
 That article seems to me to make it unnecessarily complicated.
 I don’t like the Archimidean Principle proofs there that are based on the number line and finding a least upper bound, since I don’t see why making the least upper bound 1 matters to 0.999 . . . , which it seems to me could be *less* than the least upper bound, whereas the argument assumes that it *is* the least upper bound.
 I think that proof is assuming its answer, by defining 0.999 . . . in a certain way.